Home

 • How does each option fit into your long-term strategy?

-Generally speaking, early-stage businesses look to raise funds through investment because they have less cost-effective options for debt financing.
+Generally speaking, early-stage businesses look to raise funds through investment because they have fewer cost-effective options for debt financing.
 Late-stage businesses with a consistent cash flow are more likely to use debt financing since they can manage the payments and won’t dilute ownership.

 Automate your financial operations—demo BILL today